micah-williamson/expresskit/middleware/README.md

 ```

 The cookie-parser middleware adds cookies to the request object.
 At the time of
-writing this, `@Cookie` is not available as an injectable.
+writing this, `Cookie` is not available as an injectable.
 In this case we can
 use the `@Context` decorator to get the the express request and use this middleware.

 ```typescript